-Dental pins for crowns and fillings
+Dental pins, or dentin pins, for crowns and fillings

 Dental pins for crowns

-This is probably the most common use today.
+This is probably the most common use today for dental pins.
 There are times when a tooth has almost no real structure left, yet there is still enough to put a crown on it.
 The tooth structure that is left is not the most ideal for bonding and is certainly fair worse than clean enamel.
 The patients that get these are often older patients that already a crown on the tooth that was lost.
 The advantage of old age in this case is we are far less likely to hit a pulp.
 Putting in a few dental pins can make an unrestorable tooth restorable again.

-What about dental fillings?
+What about dentin pins for fillings?

 Pins were far more popular in the days of amalgam fillings.
 Today few dentists will use a pin to place a filling.
 I imagine those dentists left that place very large amalgam fillings still use pins frequently, but their numbers are declining.
 Dentists also would use a pin to retain a front white filling.
 They seem to hold up well also.